swiss-territorial-data-lab/proj-hetres/README.md

 * **descriptors**: other data processed so that they may describe beech tree health state.

-* **AoI**, abbreviation of "Area of Interest": geographical area over which the user intend to carry out the analysis.
+* **AOI**, abbreviation of "Area of Interest": geographical area over which the user intend to carry out the analysis.
 This area encompasses
   * regions for which ground-truth data is available, as well as
   * regions over which the user intends to detect potentially unknown objects